sleepeach/SFS-SEI/README.md

 [27] G. Shen, J. Zhang, A. Marshall, and J. R. Cavallaro, “Towards scalable and channel-robust radio frequency fingerprint identification for LoRa,” IEEE Trans.
 Inf.
 Forensics Security, vol. 17, no. 14, pp.774–787, 2022.
 ## Code introduction
-utils--functions used for training and testing
+utils-->functions used for training and testing

-model--functions for building model
+model-->functions for building model

-data_load--load dataset
+data_load-->load dataset

-config--hyperparameters and paths
+config-->hyperparameters and paths

-main--train and test
+main-->train and test
 ## E-mail
 If you have any question, please feel free to contact us by e-mail (1022010435@njupt.edu.cn).